Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Temporal distribution and alleged correlation with nuclear tests

-Hence, for the $R$ and $W$ datasets, we can safely assume that the 56 days on which POSS1-E observations were taken exclusively in the southern celestial hemisphere during the study period are not relevant to this correlation analysis.
-Excluding these days, the maximum number of observation days with northern hemisphere POSS1-E plates (i.e., whose footprints reside completely within or overlap the northern hemisphere) falls from 368 days to 312 days.
-We find only 289 unique observation days represented in $R$ and 307 in $W$ after matching each of their SPFs to an unambiguous plate, which is very close to the 310 days reported in \cite{bruehl2025transients} for $V$.
+Separately, we find 289 unique observation days represented by SPFs in $R$, and 307 in $W$, after matching each of their SPFs to an unambiguous plate; \cite{bruehl2025transients} reports 310 days with SPFs for $V$.
 Thus, within the study time window, at least one SPF from $W$ (respectively $R$) dataset was found on 98\% (respectively 93\%) of the days that the POSS1 survey imaged the northern sky.
+In the case of set $V$, this fraction of relevant POSS1 observation days on which SPFs were detected is 99\%.
 This suggests that SPFs are not a rare event, they occur on almost every observation day, even within the most filtered set $R$, and their occurrences are almost entirely dictated by the POSS1 observation schedule.

-In the case of set $V$, if we use the conservative normalization of 368 days (including days observing only the southern hemisphere), SPFs were detected on 84\% of the days that POSS1-E exposures were taken during the study period.
-Since the proportion of southern hemisphere SPFs in $V$ is the same as in $R$ and similar to $W$, it can be inferred that the southern hemisphere plates were not sampled to construct $V$, either.
-In that case, the fraction of POSS1 observation days on which SPFs were detected in $V$ is 99\%.

-If we naively repeat in Table \ref{tab_nuke_stats} the correlation test by replacing the 2,718 days of the full time period with the effective 312 observation days of the POSS1 survey, and using the publicly available, most vetted $R$ dataset instead of $V$, the p-value for a correlation between SPF detection and nuclear testing window goes to $p = 0.1$, which is no longer significant, and the relative risk ratio goes to 1.07 (95\% confidence interval: 1.02 - 1.13).
+If we repeat in Table \ref{tab_nuke_stats} the correlation test by replacing the 2,718 days of the full time period with the effective 312 observation days of the POSS1 survey, using dataset $R$, which we have shown in Table \ref{tab_nuke_stats} gives similar results to $V$ when calculating correlation statistics, we see dramatically different conditional probabilities.
+The $p$-value for a correlation between SPF detection and nuclear testing window goes to $p = 0.1$, which is no longer significant, and the relative risk ratio goes to 1.07 (95\% confidence interval: 1.02 - 1.13).
 The relative risk ratio here is defined as the conditional probability $\mathbb{P}(\text{SPF detection} | \text{Nuclear test}) = 98.1\%$ divided by the conditional probability $\mathbb{P}(\text{SPF detection} | \text{No nuclear test}) = 91.5\%$.
 A reasonable interpretation is that SPFs are 7\% more likely to fall within a nuclear test window compared to outside of a nuclear test window (instead of 45\% as claimed in \citep{bruehl2025transients}).
+However, even using the correct number of relevant observation days naively estimates the correlation between days with SPFs and days with nuclear tests.
+We haven't yet considered the underlying baseline correlation between the nuclear tests and the telescope observation schedule itself.